tux-o-matic/fedora-desktop-bootc/README.md

 ## The architecture
 A Gnome based desktop Linux system using Flatpaks as a mean to provide applications for the user.
 Upon first boot, a list of popular desktop applications are downloaded in the background.
+On subsequent boots, the system will check for available updates of those Flatpaks applications.

 ## Building container